newhuo-tech/trade-docs/source/index.html.md

 ## API Rate Limit Illustration

-Future, Coin Margined Swap and USDT Margined Swap are using separate API rate limits.
+Future, Coin Margined Swap,Option Swap and USDT Margined Contracts are using separate API rate limits.

 Please note that, for both public interface and private interface, there are rate limits, more details are as below:

-* Generally, the private interface rate limit of API key is at most 72 times every 3 seconds for each UID (Trade Interface: at most 36 times every 3 seconds.
-Read Interface: at most 36 times every 3 seconds) (this rate limit is shared by all the altcoins contracts delivered by different date).<a href= https://docs.huobigroup.com/docs/usdt_swap/v1/en/#api-list > API Interface List </a>
+* Generally, the private interface rate limit of API key is at most 144 times every 3 seconds for each UID (Trade Interface: at most 72 times every 3 seconds.
+Read Interface: at most 72 times every 3 seconds) (this rate limit is shared by all the altcoins contracts delivered by different date).<a href= https://docs.huobigroup.com/docs/usdt_swap/v1/en/#api-list > API Interface List </a>

-* For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 120 times every 3 second at most for each IP (this 120 times every 3 second public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).
+* For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 240 times every 3 second at most for each IP (this 240 times every 3 second public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).

 * For public interface to get market data such as  Get Kline data, Get Market Data Overview, Get Contract Information,Get market in-depth data, Get premium index Kline, Get real-time forecast capital rate kline, Get basis data, Get the last Trade of a Contract and so on：

-    （1）For restful interfaces, products,  (future, coin margined swap, usdt margined swap)800 times/second for one IP at most
+    （1）For restful interfaces, products,  (future, coin margined swap, usdt margined Contracts)800 times/second for one IP at most

     （2）For websocket: The rate limit for “req” request is 50 times at once.
 No limit for “sub” request as the data will be pushed by sever voluntarily.